NHS 999 Emergency Call Handler

-Start dates are currently available for Feb or March 2022.
+Start dates are currently available for the upcoming months.

 If successful at this stage, you will be invited to a formal video interview to see if you have the essential criteria expected of a 999 Emergency Call Handler.
 Offers are subject to 3 year's referencing, enhanced DBS and an online occupational health questionnaire.

 If you would like to join the NHS in this crucial role and work for a trust whose values are "caring, team working, innovation and professionalism" then apply now or contact Ben G at Brook Street Southampton for more information or to start your application process with the NHS.